openactive/openactive-test-suite/packages/openactive-integration-tests/test/features/core/dataset-site/README.md

 }
 ```

-Note this feature is required by the Open Booking API specification, and so must always be set to `true`.

 | Identifier | Name | Description | Prerequisites per Opportunity Type |
 |------------|------|-------------|---------------|
 | [dataset-site-jsonld-valid](./implemented/dataset-site-jsonld-valid-test.js) | Dataset Site JSON-LD valid | Validates the JSON-LD within the dataset site, using the microservice as a caching proxy.
 If you make changes to the dataset site, you must restart the microservice. |  |